daveads/daveads.github.io.old/pages/quotes.md

 <br>

 - > *"When something is important enough, you do it even if the odds are not in your favor."*<br> ~Elon Musk<br>

+- > *"People of accomplishment rarely sat back and let things happen to them.
+They went out and made things happen."*<br> ~Leonardo da Vinci<br>

+- > *“ Give me six hours to chop down a tree and I will spend the first four sharpening the ax.”*<br> ~Abraham Lincoln<br>